DomCampese/Journaler/README.md

 # Journaler
-[Journaler](https://journaler.netlify.app) is a mental health tool that allows a user to create, edit, and delete journal entries and track their mood which serves as an outlet for stress.
-Feel free to try it out!
+[Journaler](https://journaler.netlify.app) is a mental health tool that lets a user create and edit journal entries to track their mood, reflect on their day, or just vent.
+It is built with a React frontend and a Django backend REST API using JWT Authentication.
+This repository only contains the frontend source code.